September 15, 22 & 29, 2020

 We will learn how anger is experienced in the body and how we may utilise body work to recognise signs and intervene.

 This is an introduction to a study on anger - an introduction to a part of ourselves and what is arguably our most destructive force.
 Should we get to know it we may come to manage it.
 Over three sessions you will learn how to better understand your anger, what triggers it and why it happens.
 Learn how to effectively manage your anger with tools and strategies.

 This short course is for personal development.

-This is not an accredited course.
+Note: This is NOT a course accredited by Government forensic and like purposes.
 If you have been court-ordered to complete an anger management course, please ensure that you follow their requirements.